KOSA-TV

 KOSA-TV (channel 7) is a television station licensed to Odessa, Texas, United States, serving as the CBS affiliate for the Permian Basin area.
-It is owned by Gray Media alongside MyNetworkTV affiliate KWWT (channel 30), CW+ affiliate KCWO-TV (channel 4), Telemundo affiliate KTLE-LD (channel 20), and 365BLK affiliate KMDF-LD (channel 22).
+It is owned by Gray Media alongside KWWT (channel 30), KCWO-TV (channel 4), KTLE-LD (channel 20), and KMDF-LD (channel 22).
 The five stations share studios inside the Music City Mall on East 42nd Street in Odessa, with a secondary studio and news bureau in downtown Midland; KOSA-TV's transmitter is located on FM 866 west of Odessa.
 The station is relayed on low-power translator K31KJ-D in Big Spring.

 History

 KOSA-TV signed on the air on January 1, 1956, and has been a CBS affiliate since its debut.
 Licensed to the corporate entity Odessa Television Co., the station was part of the Trigg-Vaughn Stations group, owned and operated by Cecil L. Trigg and Jack Vaughn, along with KOSA radio.
 KOSA-TV originally operated from studios located on North Whitaker Street in Odessa.
 KOSA-TV is the only Big Three station in the Permian Basin to have never changed affiliation.
 In 1967, Trigg-Vaughn sold both KOSA-TV and KROD-TV in El Paso, Texas, to Doubleday Broadcasting Co., a subsidiary of publisher Doubleday and Company.

 On November 26, 1983, a chartered twin-engine Beechcraft B100 King Air turboprop was flying from Fort Worth to Odessa when it fell nose first, crashed and burned on impact.
 It killed all eight on board, instantly, some burned beyond recognition.
 Six of the victims were KOSA-TV station employees who had been away filming high school football playoffs.
 The plane burned for about four hours before firemen could extinguish the blaze.
 A charred and twisted heap of metal was all that remained.

 The victims were eventually identified as assistant news director Gary Hopper, 32, of Midland; sports director Jeff Shull, 25, of Odessa; chief engineer Bobby Stephens, 47, of Odessa; assistant chief engineer Edward Monette, 26, of Odessa; production assistants Bruce Dyer, 26, of Midland and Brent Roach, 24, of Odessa; pilot Keith Elkin, 29, of Midland; and Jay Alva Price, 37, of Midland, a helper for the station at football games and Hopper's brother-in-law.

 Local real estate company Investment Corporation of America (ICA) purchased the station from Benedek Broadcasting in 2000.
 On May 20, 2015, Gray Television announced that it would acquire KOSA-TV from ICA for $33.6 million; the sale was completed on July 1.
 The deal reunited KOSA-TV with several of its former Benedek sister stations, as Gray acquired most of Benedek's stations following the latter's bankruptcy in 2002.